SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 3) While testing, an in-memory H2 database is used for isolated and faster testing.
 4) Database connections are handled using thread pooling by `JdbcPooledConnectionSource` for efficient performance.
 5) JWT Authentication is used with BCrypt password encoding.
 Each token is valid for 30 minutes.
-6) Centralized errors and exception handling using - `PhoneBookControllerAdvice.java`.

 # Pros